banish18/Medium/README.md

 Following are the instructions to setup the application on server : -

- - Clone / download the zip file from the repository on your server
+ - Clone / download the zip file from the repository on your server and unzip the code in your server.
+Run the following commands in your folder root directory -
  - Run command - composer install
  - rename .env.example file to .env
  - setup your db configuration in the .env file